dourgulf/cpptimer/README.md

 # cpptimer
 A C++ timer library with two algorithm.
-Just the timer algorithm, no any system depend timer driver.
+Just the timer algorithm, no system depend timer driver.
 With two algorithm implementation
 * minimal heap
 * cascade clock (just like the Linux kernal timer)